 Full stack reactive component framework for Django using Alpine.js

 Tetra is a new full stack component framework for Django, bridging the gap between your server logic and front end presentation.
 It uses a public shared state and a resumable server state to enable inplace reactive updates.
-It also encapsulates your Python, HTML, JavaScript and CSS into one file for close proximity of related concerns.
+It also encapsulates your Python, HTML, JavaScript and CSS into one file or directory for proximity of related concerns.

-See how easy it is to build a to do list:
+See how easy it is to build a todo list

-from .models import ToDo
+from demo.models import ToDo

-class ToDoList(Component):
+class TodoList(Component):

 title = public("")

-self.todos = ToDo.objects.filter(session_key=self.request.session.session_key)
+self.todos = ToDo.objects.filter(

 @public

-def add_todo(self, title):
+def add_todo(self, title: str):

 todo = ToDo(